WATCH: Body Cam Footage Shows Rescue Of Deputy From Burning Squad Car

 - ‘It’s Bad, It’s Bad’: Proctor Teens Say Students Used Item To Sodomize Teammate, Shared Video Online

-- ‘I Thought For Sure I Would Be Fired’: Vaccine Mandate Deadline Arrives For Twin Cities Health Care Systems
+- Vaccine Mandate Deadline Arrives For Twin Cities Health Care Systems